Should there be another 'Harry Potter' series? What to make of the next chapter in the Wizarding World.

 Hot Takes

 Rowling's participation in the Harry Potter series has largely dominated headlines after Warner Bros.
 Discovery's announcement, but the online conversation has since evolved.
-Here's a sampling of the reactions to the idea of a decade-long Harry Potter series.
+Here's a sampling of the reactions to the prospect of an all-new decade-long Harry Potter series.

 Why bother?